Jericho-Ram/FlyRank-Internship-ML/work/capstone_report.md

 it demonstrates nothing.
 A model can beat it and still be worthless.
 I am not presenting the gap as evidence.

-The feature importances say something more useful than the score does. `log_impressions_90d` and `log_clicks_90d` are the heaviest by clear margin.
+The feature importances say something more useful than the score does. `log_impressions_90d` and `log_clicks_90d` are the heaviest by a clear margin.
 The model is leaning on traffic volume: it ranks by size, not by movement.
 A big page and a shrinking page look the same to it if their ninety-day totals match.

 Failure modes are documented in `outputs/known_failure_modes.md`.